-The characters were based on people Lawrence Kasdan lived with in the Eugene V. Debs co-op in Ann Arbor, MI, while attending the University of Michigan.
-Co-ops are co-ed housing in which the residents share household duties like cooking.
+The characters were based on people Lawrence Kasdan lived with in the Eugene V. Debs co-op in Ann Arbor in Michigan, USA while attending the University of Michigan.
+"Co-ops" are co-ed housing in which the residents share household duties like cooking.
 This explains why the characters are so comfortable sharing the house and cooking, and are so attached to the Michigan football game.

-Lawrence Kasdan wrote the parts of Karen and Sarah specifically for JoBeth Williams and Glenn Close respectively, however both actresses initially wanted to play the role of Meg as both felt that they better related to that character over the ones chosen by Kasdan.
+Co-screenwriter Lawrence Kasdan wrote the parts of Karen Bowens and Sarah Cooper specifically for JoBeth Williams and Glenn Close respectively.
+However, both actresses initially wanted to play the role of Meg Jones as they both felt that they better related to that character over the ones chosen by Kasdan.

 When Glenn Close walked in for the first reading, Tom Berenger did not recognize her.
 They had co-starred in a stage production of "The Rose Tattoo" in 1977, but, according to Berenger, she had lost 15-20 pounds, had a shorter hairstyle and thinner face, and he initially did not know her.

 After filming the college Thanksgiving flashback scene, the cast and crew moved on to the picturesque town of Beaufort, SC and settled in for the remainder of the shoot.
 It was during the colder fall off-season for Beaufort, so the usual summer vacationers were absent, leaving a somewhat deserted feel to the area.
 With Hollywood so far away, and it being a time before cell phones or the Internet, contact with the outside world was limited, leaving the cast and crew to spend most of their time together off-camera as well, which helped in creating a tight communal atmosphere.
 When they weren't filming, the actors spent their time exploring the area, playing parlour games and having dinner together.